Henri Kowalski

-Henri Kowalski (April 1, 1841; Paris France — July 8, 1916; Bordeaux, France) was a French pianist and composer.
+Henri Kowalski (April 1, 1841, in Paris, France – July 8, 1916, in Bordeaux, France) was a French pianist and composer.
 Born in Paris to a French mother and Polish father, Kowalski studied piano at the Paris Conservatoire with Michele Carafa and Samuel David; although he was asked to leave in 1860 for failure to attend regularly.
 His work includes the opera Gilles de Bretagne (1877).
 A regular traveller, he lived in Australia from 1885 to 1896.
 He published in 1872 his impressions of his travels in the United States, which includes a list of his musical compositions.